sancodes/sancodes/README.md

 <h2> Hi, </h2><br>
-<p> As a Software Engineer, currently I am working towards learning about Cloud Computing by working in a Salesforce environment. </p>
+<p> As a Software Engineer, I am working towards gaining experience with Cloud Computing by working in a Salesforce environment. </p>
 <p> On the side I am self-learning Web development and Computer Networking </p>

 <h3> Reach Me:  </h3>